EmceeCiao/Webtoon-Recommender/README.md

 ## Outdated Label Explanation
 Since Twitter's Ownership changed a while back, this code is OUTDATED!
-This is because simple_twit API has been rendered no longer functional as Twitter has changed its free API model to a paid one.
+This is because Tweepy API has been changed as Twitter has changed its free API model to a paid one.

 ## Inspiration For Project
-This project was created for a class and the project simply entailed using simple_twit API.
+This project was created for a class and the project simply entailed using a limited version of Tweepy API provided to us called simple_twit.
 Giving students the flexibility to create what they wanted.

 For this project, I decided to create a TwitterBot that would recommend a Webtoon series that updated on that specific day along with a generic genre